Xilinx/Vitis_Libraries/ultrasound/docs/src/features/details_L2.rst

 - **Graph Inputs**:
 	- `image_points`: Result of Image Points;
-	- `apodization_reference`: X-Y-Z vector which represents the positions of our apodization reference;
+	- `apodization_reference`: X-Y-Z vector that represents the positions of our apodization reference;
 	- `apo_distance_k`: Result of Focusing;
 	- `F_number`: The selected F number for the application;
 - **Graph Outputs**:
-	- `apodization`: A vector which represents our Hanning Window for the reference point chosen;
+	- `apodization`: A vector that represents the Hanning Window for the reference point chosen;

 Graph name: `Apodization_SA`
 ###################################